kevmcdonk/mcd79-f130a/content/pages/2021/09/17/commsverse-lookback.md

 title: 'Commsverse lookback '
 date: '2021-09-17'
 thumb_img_alt: View of the main conference room
-excerpt: 'lorem-ipsumOn 15th and 16th September, '
+excerpt: >-
+  On 15th and 16th September, I spoke at my first in-person conferin almost two years and it was so incredible to be back with real people.
+The organising team have been through so many rollercoasters with this conference so seeing everything come together was so so heart warming.
+Here are my key takeaways from the event.
 hide_header: false
 seo:
   title: ''